agileware/civicrm-end-user-guide/docs/email/maintaining-healthy-email-lists.md

 emails will be sent to it unless someone fixes it and removes the hold.

-A detailed table of each type of bounce and the number of bounces allowed before an address is put on hold is available on the [System Administrator Guide's Inbound email chapter](https://docs.civicrm.org/sysadmin/en/latest/setup/civimail/inbound/#why-is-a-contacts-e-mail-address-put-on-hold)
+A detailed table of each type of bounce and the number of bounces allowed before an address is put on hold is available in the [System Administrator Guide's Inbound email chapter](https://docs.civicrm.org/sysadmin/en/latest/setup/civimail/inbound/#why-is-a-contacts-e-mail-address-put-on-hold).

 ### What do I do if an address is put on hold?